 Step 1.
 Select the binary files of MSFragger and Philosopher in their parameter window.

 Step 2.
 Import your protein fasta file via “Maintain FASTA Files” in PD.
-Specify the database in both MSFragger and (if used) PeptideProphet nodes.
+Specify the database in MSFragger node.

 Step 3.
 When using PeptideProphet, please ensure “Validation Mode=Control peptide level error rate (Calculate missing q-values for PSMs)” in PeptideValidator (Consensus Step) such that the q-values are calculated during the validation.

 NOTE: Our MSFragger-PD node currently only supports running one processing workflow (allowing mutiple input files) at a time.